 If you can’t wait 24 hours for WordPress to send out the recovery email, there is another method to try.
-You can manually generate a recovery link in order to gain access to the site.
+You can manually generate a recovery link to gain access to the site.

 Open your site’s home page in your browser.
 Next, add this behind the URL.

 We’d like to mention that this worked on most of the sites we attempted this fix on.
-That being said, if you use a plugin or another method to mask your wp-admin login URL, you’ll need to use a variation the link below.
+That being said, if you use a plugin or another method to mask your wp-admin login URL, you’ll need to use a variation of the link below.
 Be sure to replace /custom-login/ with your custom login URL suffix.

 When you manually recreate the recovery URL, you may not get those handy errors telling you where the problem lies.
 In that case, you’ll want to put your troubleshooting cap on and get to work.